Go to the top of this page

 According to the Food and Agriculture Organization of the United Nations (FAO), only 12 types of crops and 5 types of animal products account for 75% of the global food supply.
 This imbalance is said to cause problems such as climate change, vulnerability to pests, and loss of biodiversity, as well as health effects due to nutritional imbalance.

-The JAL Group has developed a sustainable inflight meal under the supervision of global food producer Ms. Fumiko Kono, referring to the "50 Foodstuffs of the Future" that consists solely of vegetarian foods, and providing it in business classes on some routes.
-The "50 Foodstuffs of the Future" is a list of foodstuffs released by Unilever in collaboration with the UK World Wildlife Fund (WWF), aiming to solve the world's food problems such as starvation, which is a concern due to expected population growth *, from the viewpoints of greenhouse gas emissions at the production stage, environmental impact, resistance to climate change and pests, nutritional value, soil resilience by production, and farmland area control.
+In cooperation with Unilever, JAL has developed a sustainable inflight meal/lounge meal based on the “Future 50 Foods” listOpen link in a new window, which is composed entirely of plant-based foods.
+The “Future 50 Foods” is a list of foodstuffs released by Unilever in collaboration with the UK World Wildlife Fund (WWF), aiming to solve the world's food problems such as starvation, which is a concern due to expected population growth *, from the viewpoints of greenhouse gas emissions at the production stage, environmental impact, resistance to climate change and pests, nutritional value, soil resilience by production, and farmland area control.
+Using ingredients from this list not only supports a nutritious, healthy and balanced diet, but also contributes to reducing greenhouse gas emissions, protecting water and soil, and promoting biodiversity.

 In developing inflight meals, we will continue to take on the challenge of creating sustainable inflight meals for the future, not only by paying attention to the taste but also by solving a variety of social issues.